pic

 @code_warntype foo(1.) # type stable

-The first implementation uses the literal 0, which has type Int64.
+The first implementation uses the literal 0, whose type is Int64.
 If x is also Int64, no type instability arises.
-However, if x is Float64, the compiler must consider that y could be either Int64 or Float64, thus causing type instability. [note] A similar problem would occur if we replaced 0 by 0. and x is an integer.
+However, if x is Float64, the compiler treats y as potentially Int64 or Float64, thus causing type instability. [note] A similar problem would occur if we replaced 0 by 0. and x is an integer.

-Julia can handle combinations of Int64 and Float64 quite effectively.
-Therefore, the latter type instability wouldn't be a significant issue if the operation involving y calls y only once.
-Indeed, @code_warntype would only issue a yellow warning that therefore could be safely ignored.
-However, foo in our example repeatedly performs an operation that involves y, incurring the cost of type instability multiple times.
+Note, though, that Julia can generally handle combinations of Int64 and Float64 quite effectively.
+Thus, this type instability wouldn't be a significant problem if the operation calls y only once.
+Indeed, @code_warntype in this case would simply issue a yellow warning, indicating potential for optimization but not necessarily a severe performance bottleneck.
+However, foo in our example repeatedly performs an operation involving y, incurring the cost of type instability multiple times.
 As a result, @code_warntype issues a red warning, indicating a more serious performance issue.

 function foo(x)